Activities & Lessons

 So here you are—100 days into the school year.
-For you, this is likely a moment for reflection: What's been working well in the classroom?
+Especially during the ongoing pandemic, this is likely a moment for reflection: What's been working well in the classroom, whether it's virtual or in person?
 What hasn't?
 What are your goals for the rest of the school year?
 You can also have students do some reflecting on areas where they have succeeded this year and where improvement may be needed.

-This day is also a time for celebration in your classroom, especially for early learners and elementary school students.
+This day is also a time for celebration, especially for early learners and elementary school students.
 Below are some 100th Day of School activities for you to consider to engage your students with festivities for this milestone.

 100 Days of School: Ideas to Celebrate

 Can your students visualize what 100 of something looks like?
 Of course, this will depend on the item used; a pile of 100 blocks will look a lot different than a stack of 100 pieces of paper!

 If your class is learning face to face, have your students bring in 100 of a certain (small) item—Fruit Loops, buttons, pennies, stickers, candy, or anything else they can think of.
 Then, it's time to get creative.
 You can hold a gallery walk and hang or display the 100 items for everybody to see, or have the students glue their items to a large piece of paper or oak tag and use them to spell out the number 100 or create a collage.
 And hey, if your students decide to bring in food, you can have them share it with their classmates (and you!).